Priyanka Pathak

 When I engage in artistic expression, I feel directly connected to generations of art lovers in my family, especially my elders who patiently helped me build my drawing and painting foundation throughout my childhood.
 I grew up to embrace the artist in me more seriously after recognizing how much I enjoy the challenges and struggles of the creative process, in addition to beholding a completed project.

-After a lifetime dedicated to painting people, plants, and animals, I am also indulging my curiosity and wonder in attempting to evoke emotional responses to free floating forms.
-I am allowing myself to be playful with rich colors and textures as I treat each piece as a window into an unreal world in which the unanticipated reveals itself.
+After a lifetime dedicated to painting people, plants, and animals with precision, I am integrating my curiosity about emotional responses to abstract forms into my practice.
+Indulging in my sense of wonder, I am allowing myself to be playful with rich colors and textures.
+I treat each piece as a window into a different world in which the unanticipated reveals itself.

 -Priyanka Pathak